BruceEckel/pybooktools/docs/index.md

 to `pip` install this package, but just include it in your project.

 If you install the package using:

 ```text
 pip install git+https://github.com/BruceEckel/pybooktools.git
 ```

 You will get the command-line shortcuts shown in the subsections below.

-If you instead clone the repository, you can install it by moving to the root directory of the repository and using:
+If you clone the repository, you can install it by moving to the root directory of the repository and using:

 ```text
 pip install -e .
 ```

 The `-e` is optional but it makes the installation editable.
 Without the `-e` you can make changes to the code but these will not be reflected in the running installation.